1920-5bhif-nvs/01-assignment-quarkus-jpa-stefnotch/README.md

 - Writing queries is a whole lot easier.

 However, as glorious as it might be, it's still in development and is lacking some features.
 For example, it doesn't have a [merge](https://github.com/quarkusio/quarkus/issues/3969) function.
+Another thing to note is that I had to rework my AbstractEndpoint to a helper class, due to various Java language limitations with static methods and inheritance.

 By the way, I'm not sure if this is a feature of Panache, but [Hibernate Bytecode Enhancements - Dirty Tracking](http://isd-soft.com/tech_blog/hibernate-bytecode-enhancement-dirty-tracking/) is turned on by default.
 The test case in `/test/java/at/htl/QuarkusTests.java` verifies this.